Dre Campbell Farm

 What You Can and Cannot Compost Indoors

-Fruit and vegetable scraps, coffee grounds, tea bags, crushed eggshells, and paper towels work well.
-These items break down easily and do not cause strong odors when balanced properly.
+Fruit and vegetable scraps, coffee grounds, tea leaves and compostable tea bags, crushed eggshells, and paper towels work well.
+These items break down easily and do not produce strong odors when properly balanced.

 However, avoid adding meat, dairy, oily foods, and heavily seasoned leftovers unless you’re using a Bokashi system.
 These foods tend to attract pests and smell in traditional compost bins.